A visibly upset Doctor prepares to mount his defence.

 Sue: The Doctor walked straight into that one.
 Of all the adventures to show in your defence, why pick one with a massive body count?

-Sue: There were a few too many plots going on in that final episode, but I still enjoyed it.
+Sue: There were too many plots going on in that final episode, but I still enjoyed it.
 I liked the design of the ship, the direction wasn’t too bad, and it kept me guessing all the way through.
-Some of the dialogue was a bit cheesy, and the acting was variable, but I liked the premise and the Mel was great.
+Some of the dialogue was a bit cheesy, and the acting was all over the place, but I liked the premise and Mel was great.

 Sue: If there’s one criticism I have with the trial so far, it’s the Doctor’s decision to show that story in his defence.
-He got it all wrong.
-What he should have done is this: he should have shown lots of clips from his past adventures.
+He should have shown clips from his past adventures.
 He should have presented us with a compilation of his best bits, especially all those times he’s saved the universe, not to mention Gallifrey.

 Me: You want The Trial of a Time Lord to be a clip show?